rkoshak/openhab-rules-tools/README.md

 `TimerMgr` | A class that provides book keeping and management of multiple timers (e.g. one timer per Item for a rule that handled multiple Items).
 It supports rescheduling, flapping detection, etc.
 `testUtils` | A collection of functions useful for testing.
 `groupUtils` | A collection of functions to simplify mapping and reducing members or descendents of a Group.
 `rulesUtils` | A collection of function to simplify the creation of a rule triggered by Items with a given tag or given Item metadata.
+These do not work well in UI rules.
 # TODOs

 - generate docs from comments
-- migrate multi_press to JS SCripting